If you look at the

 }

-, under the covers the toolchain compiles your
+When you run go test, under the covers the toolchain compiles your

 test code into a temporary binary and runs it.
 (As an aside, passing

-tool is a great way to learn what the toolchain is
+-x to the go tool is a great way to learn what the toolchain is

 actually doing.)

-This helper function in exec_test.go
+This helper function in exec_test.go sets a GO_WANT_HELPER_PROCESS

 environment variable and calls itself with a parameter directing it

-to run a specific test, named TestHelperProcess
+to run a specific test, named TestHelperProcess.

 Nate Finch wrote an excellent blog post in 2015 on this pattern in greater detail, and Mitchell Hashimoto’s 2017 GopherCon talk also makes mention of this trick.